throw3278away/KerbalColoniesIndustrialProcesses/README.md

 Patches for Kerbal Colonies for a Number of Mods

 ### New facilities:
 * Nuclear Works: For all your nuclear processing needs.
-Currently reusing ISRU buildings but with double the cost.
+Currently reusing ISRU KK group but with double the cost.
+If Community Resource Pack is installed, Uraninite will be added to KC Mining Facility and EnrichedUranium from Uraninite will be added to this building.

 ### Currently covers:
 1. Rational Resources + CRP